OVERVIEW: The Park Foundation invests in media, higher education, animal welfare, community needs, and sustainability in Ithaca, New York.

-IP TAKE: Although the foundation has other funding categories outside of animal welfare, it's worth it to try applying, as it does accept unsolicitied proposals and has readily available grant information on its website.
-It also welcomes grantees to contact them before submitting to make sure the foundation is a fit.
+IP TAKE: The foundation accepts unsolicited proposals and welcomes grantees to contact them before submitting to make sure the foundation is a fit.

-In fact, one of the best things about the Park Foundation is that, for such a substantial funder, they are relatively proposal- and grantee-friendly.
-They are wide open to proposals with quarterly deadlines, and accept letters of inquiry or just preliminary phone calls or emails.
-They do recommend potential new grantees send LOIs first, and of course, stay within program interests to save everyone time.
+The Park Foundation supports proposals with quarterly deadlines, and accepts letters of inquiry or preliminary phone calls or emails.
+Program officers do recommend potential new grantees send LOIs first, and to stay within program interests to save everyone time.